knmnyn/hugo-blox/content/project/knowledge-consistency/index.md

 ---
-title: M^3Check: A Demonstration System for Multilingual Multi-clue Multi-Hop Fact-Checking
+title: "M^3Check: A Demonstration System for Multilingual Multi-clue Multi-Hop Fact-Checking"

 summary: Fact-checking real-world claims often requires complex, multi-step reasoning due to the absence of direct evidence to support or refute them.
 M^3Check guides the model's reasoning process by constructing a structured, supervised, and verified chain of clues for verifying a claim, fostering a transparent, explainable, and user-friendly fact-checking process for multiple languages.